Galarzaa90/NabBot/docs/commands/tibiawiki.md

 **Syntax:** /npc *name*
 **Other aliases:** /npcs

-Shows information about an NPC.
+Shows information about a NPC.
 What items do they sell and buy, where are they found and travel destinations.
 More information is displayed if used on the ask channel or on private messages.

 ??? summary "Examples"